+Note 1: While the certificates, maintained within the module, are listed as CSPs, they contain only public information.

+Note 6: The system Master Key is never used for key wrapping for transporting keys.

-- Note 1: While the certificates, maintained within the module, are listed as CSPs, they contain only public information. - Note 2: As per SP 800-133, all random data including cryptographic Key material is sourced unmodified from the NIST SP800-90A DRBG as required. - Note 3: Switching modes or selecting the front panel key press erase sequence or pressing the concealed Emergency Erase button initiates a module Erase resulting in the destruction of this Key/CSP. - Note 4: The ECDH key agreement methodology as implemented in the module provides between 128 and 256 bits of encryption strength. - Note 5: The services above which utilize key establishment methods, shall be configured to use only the cipher suites labelled as "approved" when operating in the approved mode.
-Failure to utilize the approved cipher suites as per Table 18 and Table 19 of this security policy, will place the modules into a non-approved mode of operation. - Note 6: Triple-DES and the SMK are only used to encrypt CSPs within the module.
-The SMK is generated internally and is never transmitted from the module.
-As per SP 800-67rev2, a counter is employed to monitor Triple-DES 64 bit block encryption operations.
-If the counter reaches 2 the SMK and all CSPs will be erased and the module will reboot.
-This is considered a safeguard operation and it is not expected to occur in the lifetime of the module.. - Note 7: The System Master Key is never used for key wrapping for transporting keys.
+Note 2: As per SP 800-133, all random data including cryptographic Key material is sourced unmodified from the NIST SP800-90A DRBG as required.

+Note 3: Switching modes or selecting the front panel key press erase sequence or pressing the concealed Emergency Erase button initiates a module Erase resulting in the destruction of this Key/CSP.

+Note 4: The ECDH key agreement methodology as implemented in the module provides between 128 and 256 bits of encryption strength.

+Note 5: The services above which utilize key establishment methods, shall be configured to use only the cipher suites labelled as "approved" when operating in the approved mode.
+Failure to utilize the approved cipher suites as per Error!
+Reference source not found. and Table 19 of this security policy, will place the modules into a non-approved mode of operation.